Skip to content

 Local Work Preserved

-Signing out doesn't delete local workspaces or layouts.
+Signing out doesn't delete local workspaces.
 Your work remains on your computer.

 What's Next?